Alameda @ Liberty Park

 • Motorists expect a consistent road configuration.
 Engineers generally avoid, road swerves, traffic lane configuration changes, and obstacles in line with traffic paths, etc. In this case, County fails all of these guidelines, effectively hiding these lane modifications and obstacles on the crest of the hill.
 Drivers traveling in this section may not be aware and may suddenly react to the unusual configuration to avoid striking the median – that puts everyone at risk.

-• Road way consistency and motorist awareness — The plan implements a design that fails to incorporate the geography of the road, the crest of the hill, the sunlight blinding glare, and the other lighting issues of brightness and shadows.
+• Road way consistency and motorist awareness — The plan implements a design that fails to incorporate the geography of the road, Alameda at this location is on a crest of the hill, the sunlight blinding glare, and the other lighting issues of brightness and shadows.
 Raised medians in the traffic path, lane shifts, longer crosswalk all on a ‘blind crest’ of the hill creates a high risk to all users.
 Motorists have just seconds of visibility before they have to react.
-These NB motorists must abruptly react and veer towards the bike lane and sidewalk to avoid hitting the raised median, but cyclists and pedestrians at great risk.
+These NB motorists must abruptly react and veer towards the bike lane and sidewalk to avoid hitting the raised median, put cyclists and pedestrians at great risk.

 • Residential access safety

-• For Prospect residents: County Plan increases danger of turn left on to Alameda due to swerving traffic, limited access to center turn/merge lane, and area sightline issues.
+• For Prospect residents: County Plan increases danger of turn left on to Alameda due to swerving traffic, no access to center turn/merge lane, and area sightline issues.

 • Alameda Residents: At least one driveway is blocked and would require a U-Turn or similar to access.